niplav/site/nootropics.md

-into the trap of taking substances that feel good but lessen sensory clarity (which I believe was the original intent behind the [fifth precept](https://en.wikipedia.org/wiki/Five_precepts#Fifth_precept), and so I'll exclude e.g. opiates from the substances to test.
+into the trap of taking substances that feel good but lessen sensory clarity (which I believe was the original intent behind the [fifth precept](https://en.wikipedia.org/wiki/Five_precepts#Fifth_precept), and so I'll exclude e.g. opiates from the substances to test).

 Caffeine
 ---------